A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Introduction and main results

 (with given constant $C>0$ and $p=\frac{2n}{n-2}$) is invariant in the $n$-conformal class of the triple $(M,\mu,\Gamma)$.
 In other words, if the Sobolev inequality~\eqref{179d} holds for some constant $C$, then it also holds with the same constant $C$ for all triples $(M, c^{-n}\mu, c^2 \Gamma)$ where $c$ is any smooth and positive function.

 Rephrasing what we said earlier, in the absence of weight, $S_{\mathfrak g} = \frac{d-2}{4(d-1)}sc_{\mathfrak g}$ is an example of a $d$-conformal invariant (where in this case $n=d$).
 The case of weighted Riemannian manifolds is a little bit more complicated and contains interesting examples.
-Let us recall Proposition~6.9.6 of~\cite{bgl-book} (we will also provide a proof since the one in~\cite{bgl-book} contains some mistakes).
+Let us recall Proposition~6.9.6 of~\cite{bgl-book} (we will also provide a proof since the one in~\cite{bgl-book} contains some mistakes as well as the statement).

 \begin{eprop}[$n$-conformal invariant in a weighted manifold] Let $\gamma\in\R$ and $n>d$.
 Then,

 is an $n$-conformal invariant if

 \end{eprop} This being recalled, a natural question arises in the context of the Euclidean CKN space we introduced in Definition~\ref{eckn}: does there exist a (unique) real number $\gamma_0\in\R$ such that this space satisfies